vlang/vlang-blog/content/blog/getting-started-with-v.md

 ## Introduction

 V is a simple, fast, safe, compiled general purpose programming language for developing maintainable software.
-There are several compelling reasons for using V which can learn more about here: [The V Programming Language](https://vlang.io/)
+There are several compelling reasons for using V, which you can learn more about here: [The V Programming Language](https://vlang.io/)

 In this post, we focus on getting new users up to speed so that they can start working with V right away.